 It’s rooted in our company name.
 We chose the name Unwrapp’d because we refuse to use single-use, disposable wrappers.
 Single-use plastic packaging is the largest source of plastic pollution in the world, so we’ve opted for multi-serving 100% recyclable and reusable packaging instead.
-Does it cost us more?
-Absolutely.
-Would we ever consider switching over to cheap, disposable wrappers instead?
-Not in a million years —which is unfortunately about how long it will take for all of those wrappers littering our planet to break down.

 To reduce energy consumption, we do almost everything manually.
 We use our hands (with gloves on, duh) in sorting ingredients, jarring, lidding and labeling.
 Even the equipment we make our soft and chewy protein bites on is manually operated—no electricity needed.